What Is Cloud Migration? Benefits of Moving to the Cloud

 Cloud Migration is simply the adoption of cloud computing.
 It is the process of transferring data, application code, and other technology-related business processes from an on-premise or legacy infrastructure to the cloud environment.

 Cloud Migration is a phenomenal transformation in the business information system domain as it provides adequate services for the growing needs of businesses.
-However, moving data to the cloud requires preparation and planning in deciding on an approach.
+However, moving data to the cloud requires preparation and planning to determine the best approach.

 Types of Cloud Migration